 Not all breaths are created equal.
 Case in point: A simple, timed breath routine where the exhales are longer than the inhales can be powerful enough to soothe the nervous system and the overworked mind.

 What makes this kind of breathing so calming?

 When your exhale is even a few counts longer than your inhale, the vagus nerve (running from the neck down through the diaphragm) sends a signal to your brain to turn up your parasympathetic nervous system and turn down your sympathetic nervous system.

 Practice this breathing technique for instant stress relief & calm.
 Take the class now.

 The sympathetic nervous system commands your fight-or-flight response.
 When it fires, your heart rate and breathing speed up and stress hormones like cortisol start pumping through your bloodstream, preparing your body to face a threat.
 If the threat is "A lion is chasing me and I need to run away," this response is helpful.
 But if the threat is "I'm late to work!" this response not particularly helpful—and, in fact, it can be damaging.
 When cortisol is elevated too frequently or for too long, it disturbs the body's hormone production.

-The parasympathetics, on the other hand, control your rest, relax, and digest response.
-When the parasympathetic system is dominant, your breathing slows, your heart rate drops, your blood pressure lowers as the blood vessels relax, and your body is put into a state of calm and healing.
+The parasympathetic system, on the other hand, controls your rest, relax, and digest response.
+When the parasympathetic system is dominant, your breathing slows, your heart rate drops, your blood pressure lowers, and your body is guided back into a state of calm and healing.

-Set a timer and breathe this way for at least five minutes!
-You will see a difference in your mood.
+- Set a timer and breathe this way for at least 5 minutes to see a difference in your mood.